Hibiscus Tea: Benefits, How To Make, Side Effects

 The water extract of hibiscus reduces the levels of serum triglycerides and total cholesterol.
 It does so by inhibiting the lipid absorption in the gut (3).

 As a part of lab trials, human subjects were given about 100 mg/day of hibiscus extract powder for 1 month.
-The patients showed significantly reduced levels of triglycerides and total cholesterol and an increase in the levels of HDL or good cholesterol (4).
+The patients showed significantly reduced levels of triglyceridesi XA significant component of body fat in the human body.
+Large amounts of it can lead to stroke and other heart disorders. and total cholesterol and an increase in the levels of HDL or good cholesterol (4).